-the Graduate school is tuition free and teaches the Doctor of Arts degree and graduate certificates Instruction is tuition-free for all students.
+HI Graduate school teaches for the Doctor of Arts degree and graduate certificates Instruction is tuition-free for all students.

 HUM 700 CIVILIZATIONS (9.0 credit hours)